spdx-github/spdx_Retailier/releases/spdx-Retailier-v1.2.0/README.md

 Some businesses, for example the Chinese restaurant, have different names to the MenuPresets they use (ChineseEatery > Chinese).
 These businesses' sold items are replaced just before the game finalizes city generation, as items sold by businesses seem to be "locked in" to game saves to prevent them from changing.
 The process I use aims to preserve these values through use of the game's own pseudorandom number generation algorithm.

-## interactables/
+## retailier_interactables.json

-This subdirectory contains all files pertaining to interactable modifications.
-Like with `menus/`, a `_base.json` is generated, however it currently has no metadata and changes to existing names across tables may conflict.

-Retailier loads files in this directory and compiles them into a list of key-value pairs.
-Each key is a two-entry array containing the InteractablePreset name and the property you'd like to change, followed by a value of a supported datatype.
+This file contains a list of InteractablePreset names and keypairs, whose keys are property names.
+At runtime, the mod runs through this list and

 Currently supported datatypes: